php/policies/feature-proposals.rst

 All voting widgets on the RFC MUST include all relevant details for that vote, as described in the "Required Majority" section below.

-To allow for timezone differences, outside commitments by RFC authors, and other deadlines, the cutoff timestamp for the cooldown period or to start a vote has a grace period of 8 hours in either direction.
-For example, the following scenarios are allowed, but discouraged.
+To account for minor calculation errors due to timezone changes, outside commitments by RFC authors, and others deadlines, RFC authors MAY use a grace period of up to 8 hours in either direction without being in violation of the cooldown period and the Intent to Vote lifetime.
+RFC authors SHOULD nevertheless strive to observe the cut-off timestamps as closely as possible.

+As an example, all of the following scenarios would be allowed, but discouraged:

 - Starting a vote 45 hours after the Intent to Vote has been posted.
 - Starting the vote 7 days and 3 hours after the Intent to Vote was posted.